aitchslash/swiss-tourney/readme.txt

 -no real worry about repeat matches with existing players

 ---- Wish List -----
--Get def Connect2 to work for all SQL queries.
+--Unify connect and connect2 to work for all SQL queries.
 -Add addTourney function
 -Create testing suite with multi tourneys, random win generation, etc.
--Condense/refactor SQL queries (they seem unweildy) -Unify connect and connect2
+-Condense/refactor SQL queries (they seem unweildy)